KNOW: Jesus wants to be my friend forever.

 SHARE: “Who loves you?”
 (Answer: Jesus loves me.)

 Create a Rhythm!
-I can’t wait for you to see your Small Talk this week.
-Pick it up when you pick up your child from fpKIDS and have fun with the Cuddle Time suggestion.
-Make the most of these special moments with your child.
+Watch for your Small Talk this week when you pick up your child.
+There’s a fun Bath Time activity to retell this story and help your child understand more on their level.
 If you need another copy, email [email protected] and we’ll email it to you!

 KNOW: KINDNESS is showing other they are valuable by how you treat them